 (5-0) 5 credits.
-Prerequisite: MATH 101 or appropriate mathematics placement.
+Prerequisite: MATH 101 with a minimum grade of "C" or appropriate mathematics placement.
 A preparatory course for the calculus sequence.
 Topics include: polynomial, rational, exponential, logarithmic and trigonometric functions and their graphs; systems of equations, inequalities and complex numbers.
 May not be used for credit toward an engineering or science degree (except for interdisciplinary science, chemistry, and associate of arts).